 Results and Discussion

 First, we performed retroduplication discovery for each individual, using the exon-exon junction strategy on high-coverage whole exome sequencing (WES) data (see Supplementary Methods, and Fig. 1).
-We controlled the false discovery rate using decoy exon junction libraries.
+We controlled the false discovery rate (FDR) using decoy exon junction libraries.
 As a result, we have called a total of 15,642 retroduplications from 2,533 individuals (with two outlier samples excluded) for 503 unique parent genes (S1-S2 Fig., S1 Table, and S2 File).
 On average, an individual has 6 novel retroduplications identified based on exon-exon junctions.
 Next, we identified retroduplication insertion sites for 152 of the parent genes based on discordant paired-end reads, using shallow-sequenced whole genome sequencing (WGS) data pooled by population (Fig. 1, and S3 File).
 Multiple genomic features are exploited in this pipeline, in order to achieve high sensitivity in calling, while conservatively controlling the false discovery rate.
 The retroduplications identified in our study adds an additional category of genetic variation to the released Phase 3 categories [29,30].

 Fig. 1.
 Overview of the retroduplication calling pipeline.
 A – A simplified flow chart of our calling pipeline.
 B – A schematic diagram of our strategies.
 We first align unmapped reads to exon junction libraries and use decoy libraries to control false discovery rate (FDR).
 Then, we collect discordant paired-end reads, and cluster the reads that are mapped distal to the parent genes.
 The location of clustered distal reads indicates retroduplication insertion site.

 Compared to previous studies of human germline retroduplications, which relied on about 1,000 shallow-sequenced individuals [5–7] from 1000 Genomes Project Phase 1[31], the population set and sequencing coverage in Phase 3 has scaled up about 10-fold combined (S3 Fig.).
 Besides the retroduplication calls shared among callsets, there are also large number of calls unique to our callset, which is likely due to newly enrolled populations in Phase 3 data, and the higher sensitivity of our methods.
-Similarly, we resolved a higher fraction than before[5,7] of insertion sites of retroduplications, 152/503 (30.2%).
-Functional enrichment analysis for the 503 unique parent genes shows that functions related to ribosome/structural molecule activity, intracellular organelle lumen/nucleoplasm, and protein complex assembly are among the most enriched.
+We resolved 152/503 (30.2%) insertion sites for our predicted retroduplications, a percentage higher than previous studies[5,7].
+Functional enrichment analysis for the 503 unique parent genes shows the most enriched functions are related to ribosome/structural molecule activity, intracellular organelle lumen/nucleoplasm, and protein complex assembly.
 This observation is in accordance with previous study [5], indicating retrotransposition is coupled with cell division.

 We have identified novel retroduplications, which are insertions relative to the reference genome.
 There are also retroduplications that are deletions relative to the reference genome (i.e. absent in the individuals but present in the reference genome).
-These events can be detected by overlapping known processed pseudogenes in the reference genome with Phase 3 deletion set.
+These events can be detected by overlapping known processed pseudogenes in the reference genome with 1000 Genomes Phase 3 deletion set.
 We carried out this in the supplement, finding 68 such deletion events (S4 File).
-These 68 regions are present in Hg19 as processed pseudogenes, but reported as deletions in 1000 Genomes Phase 3.
+These 68 regions are present in hg19 as processed pseudogenes, but reported as deletions in 1000 Genomes Phase 3.
 This type of events is far less common than retroduplication insertions, thus we suggest focusing on retroduplication insertions in the study.